-Growing Broccoli can enjoy the fresh and sweet vegetable flowers.
+Growing Broccoli can invite fresh, sweet, tender and delicious flowers.

-I remembered those days when I was still in Singapore, we ate often those Chinese cabbage, eggplants, tomatoes, bean sprouts, long-yard beans, chilli, choy sum and all other hot climate vegetables.
-We had hardly Broccoli and Cauliflowers.
+I remembered those days when I was still in Singapore, we ate often those Asian cabbage, dark purple and white eggplants, big tomatoes, mung bean sprouts, red and green hot chillies, long-yard beans, green and red sweet peppers, choy sum; and all other hot climate vegetables.
+We hardly cook Broccoli and Cauliflowers.

 Since I came to this country, I have to learn to cook the cool weather vegetables.
 And Broccoli´s, Brussels Sprouts and Cauliflowers are some of my favourites.